Journal of subClinical Investigations©

 Kornreich, J.

-*Certified for Clinical Interests in the pratice for the field of Industrial Hygiene.
+*Certified for Clinical Interests in the practice for the field of Industrial Hygiene.
 No association with the American Board of Industrial Hygienists and their CIH schema.
 We are certified specialists in related clinical medicine.

-**legal counsellor (5) , a non-attorney lawyer, not at bar, accepting only select pro bono cases court representation only on application to and admission by court.
+**legal counsellor(5), a non-attorney lawyer, not at bar, accepting only select pro bono cases court representation only on application to and admission by court.
 See also and understand: Attorney.
-A lawyer is anyone formally trained in law by degree or certification, an attorney is a lawyer that has taken a bar exam and an oath of allegiance to the court and has been given the privilege for a fee to represent clients in court and a legal counsellor is a lawyer that only provides consultation and does not have the privilege to represent a client in court because they have not taken oath of alligence to the court of any given state or jurisdiction.
-This interpetion varies from state to state.
+A lawyer is anyone formally trained in law by degree or certification.
+An attorney is a lawyer that has taken a bar exam and an oath of allegiance to the court and has been given the privilege for a fee to represent clients in court and a legal counsellor is a lawyer that only provides consultation and does not have the privilege to represent a client in court because they have not taken oath of allegiance to the court of any given state or jurisdiction.
+This interpretation varies from state to state.
 In some states lawyers are not recognized in the rules of court and therefore do not exist.
-The legal system is a monopoly and the courts protect that monopoly by refusing to define the term lawyer due to the fact such a defintion will have to included realestate brokers, paralegals, legal assistants, tax preparers and others that require legal knowledge.
-The Attorneys' first duty is to the court of which they are a memebr then to the client.
-See Corpus Juris Secundum and American Jurisprudence.
-Esquire does not mean attorney.